NBISweden/GenErode/config/slurm/README.md

 Rule or group jobs are using `default-resources` unless more threads (corresponding to cpus-per-task) or longer run times are required, which are specified per rule or group job under `set-threads` or `set-resources`, respectively.

-Memory in MB is automatically calculated from the number of threads specified under `default-resources` or `set-threads`, respectively.
+> Note that software that can be run with multi-threading (e.g. `fastp`, `bwa`, `samtools`) require 2-4X more memory (specified with `mem_mb` under `set-resources`) than the number of threads.
+Java tools like `Picard` can be optimized by providing a very small number of threads and a large amount of memory.

-5) Start GenErode the following:
+5) Once the setup (1-4) is complete, start GenErode the following:

 - Open a tmux session (alternatively, you can use screen)